Dara-Sy/psql-crud-lab/README.md

 ## PSQL and CRUD

-In today's morning exercise you will be using what you know about Postgres to implement CRUD functionality through a series of queries.
+You will be using what you know about Postgres to implement CRUD functionality through a series of queries.

 **What is CRUD?**